Academic guide

 Q: What is the overload policy in ECE?

-A: ECE students may not overload in their first semester of Sophomore year.
+A: ECE students may not overload in their first semester of sophomore year.
 After their first semester, ECE students must have a cumulative QPA of 3.5 or higher in order to overload (which increases your max units to up to 66 units).
 Students with a cumulative QPA of less than a 3.5 must attain a semester QPA of 3.5 or higher to overload and therefore need to wait until after final grades are released for the semester.
 Please note that overloading is not a recommended strategy - please talk to your academic advisor before overloading your schedule.

 Q: How do I find research opportunities as an undergraduate student?